MorningStar3600/AdvancedMenu/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details (coming soon:tm:)
+This project is licensed under the MIT License - see the LICENSE.md file for details